 Most companies require team members to submit a paid time off (PTO) request and have their manager sign off on it.
 This is a simple one-stage approval that you can set up really quickly.

 When a candidate is going through your interview process, there may be several levels of approval to go through before sending an offer letter.
-Different team members or managers may be involved in different stages of the process, and each stage requires sign-off before the candidate can progress to the next stage.
+Different team members or managers may be involved in various stages of the process, and each stage requires sign-off before the candidate can progress to the next one.

-If you offer products or services to customers or clients, there may be occasions where you want to offer a discount.
-Discounts over a certain percentage need to be signed off and approved by your manager before being agreed with the end-user.
+If you offer products or services to customers or clients, there may be occasions when you want to offer a discount.
+Discounts over a certain percentage need to be signed off and approved by your manager before being agreed upon with the end user.

 When somebody in your business submits an expense report, any expenses under $100 are automatically approved, whilst any over $100 always require manager approval.
 Using Conditional Logic, you can set the tasks in your workflow run to show the approval step only when needed, and the manager can approve or reject only those expenses that need to be dealt with.

 Head to your Library and find the workflow that you’d like to add an approval into.
-Click on your workflow’s name and then click “Edit” in the top right corner.
+Hover over your workflow’s name and click the quick link to edit the workflow.

-In the workflow editor, you’ll find the Approvals button in the menu at the bottom of your task list (bottom left of your screen).
+Then click the + icon at the bottom of your task list on the left and select Approval.
 This button adds a new task, but not just any task, this one has Approvals superpowers!

 You can double-check which tasks you’ve selected as they will appear highlighted on the left of your screen.
 From the center panel, you can add more tasks to approve, or delete them via the trash can icon.